-- A great way to travel: avoid the bus and travel by river
+- A great way to travel by avoiding the bus and traveling by river

 - Great for year-round rafting and kayaking